reyhanab/OpenTable-clone/README.md

 ## Description

 A clone of OpenTable.
-OpenTable is an online restaurant reservation service company.[Live Link](https://yourtable.onrender.com/)
+OpenTable is an online restaurant reservation service company.
+[Live Link](https://yourtable.onrender.com/)

 ## About the project